Image

 • For private entities:

-• Before submitting your insurance, please make sure that DEP is listed as a certificate holder.
+• Before submitting your insurance, please make sure that the Florida Department of Environmental Protection (DEP) is listed as a certificate holder.

 • For self-insured government municipality applicants, a letter confirming self-insurance must be provided.